 Yesterday, when we were out and about, I heard a very interesting comment from someone.
 "Where has the word thanks gone."
 That is so true because so often people don't remember to say a simple thanks when you do something for them.

-Maybe I think about this the wrong way but I think part of this is the "entitled generation" that expects people to do things for them without having to say thanks.
-I know not everyone in that generation is like that but it is frustrating when such a simple word is missed.
+Maybe I think about this the wrong way, but I think part of this is the "entitled generation" that expects people to do things for them without having to say thanks.
+I know not everyone in that generation is like that, but it is frustrating when such a simple word is missed.
 A simple word can really make a difference on how you are dealt with and respected.
-The situation yesterday was an eye glass sales person adjusted a girl's glasses that had been bent out of shape.
+The situation yesterday was an eyeglass salesperson adjusted a girl's glasses that had been bent out of shape.
 Something that does take a few minutes and meant the girl could see better once it was done.
-Neither the parent or the girl said thanks, and considering there was no cost thanks would have been really nice.
+Neither the parent nor the girl said thanks, and considering there were no cost, thanks would have been really nice.
 The sales person then after not getting a thanks turned and said "you're welcome" making it known that the family hadn't said anything.
-The father looked a little shocked and then said thanks but the girl never did.
+The father looked a little shocked and then said thanks, but the girl never did.
 I guess it really says a lot about how people deal with others.